Cycle from coast to coast along the beautiful greenway of the Canal de Garonne and Canal du Midi.

 Overnight: Meilhan-sur-Garonne (dinner included)

-Today you follow the Canal de la Garonne, cycling on the flat from Meilhan-sur-Garonne all the way to the charming village of Sèrignac.
+Today you follow the Canal de la Garonne, cycling on the flat from Meilhan-sur-Garonne all the way to Agen, with its pleasant city centre and renowned Museum of Arts.
 Enjoy the shade of ancient plane trees and take time to make small detours along the way.
 The church in Mas d’Agenais has an authentic painting by Rembrandt on display.
 Savour a cup of coffee on the beautiful village square in Damazan, with its fortress and historic arcades.
 Another stop could be Tonneis, worth the 10 km detour for its lovely square on the banks of the Garonne.

 Overnight: Sérignac-sur-Garonne (dinner included)

 Today’s route begins with a gentle section along the canal among plane trees and orchards.
-After 10 km the channel intersects with an aqueduct, creating a unique way to reach Agen with its pleasant city centre and renowned Museum of Arts.
-You then continue along the canal to Valence d’Agen, another beautiful town with curious round washhouses.
 The last section is peaceful and scenic, as you make your way to the historic town of Moissac, a UNESCO world heritage site and important stop on the “Chemin de Saint Jacques” since the Middle Ages.
 The Romanesque cloister of the 11th Century Abbey of St Pierre is regarded as one of the most beautiful of its kind in the world.

 Overnight: Moissac